RahulSahaSony/ai-expo_hackathon/README.md

-This is the link: PLEASE USE- http://10.75.253.215:8501/ Supply Chain Risk Dashboard
+# AI Beyond Defense: Tackling Concentration Risk
+OpenAI Track – AI+ Expo Hackathon 2025

+## Overview
+SupplyGuard is a multimodal AI system leveraging OpenAI’s APIs to empower policymakers with real-time insights and non-military strategies to mitigate these risks.
 Welcome to the Supply Chain Risk Dashboard, a powerful tool to visualize and analyze supply chain risks associated with various commodities.

-How to Use the Dashboard:
+## How to Use the Dashboard:

-Risk Dashboard:
+This is the link: PLEASE USE- http://10.75.253.215:8501/

-Select Commodity: Choose from a comprehensive list of commodities in the dropdown.
+## Select Commodity: Choose from a comprehensive list of commodities in the dropdown.

-Select Year: Pick a year between 2015 and 2023.
+## Select Year: Pick a year between 2015 and 2023.

-Top Risky Countries: Adjust the slider to select the number of top risky countries to display.
+## Top Risky Countries: Adjust the slider to select the number of top risky countries to display.

 Click "Get Risk Data" to view an interactive visualization of the risk data.

-Chatbot:
+## Chatbot:

 Interact using one of the following methods:

-Text Query: Type your supply chain question and click "Ask."
+## Text Query: Type your supply chain question and click "Ask."

-Upload PDF: Upload a PDF document to automatically extract and analyze the commodity and year mentioned.
+## Upload PDF: Upload a PDF document to automatically extract and analyze the commodity and year mentioned.

-Voice Query: Record your query using the microphone to have it automatically transcribed and answered.
+## Voice Query: Record your query using the microphone to have it automatically transcribed and answered.

-Example Prompts to Use with Chatbot:
+## Example Prompts to Use with Chatbot:

 What's the risk associated with Semiconductors in 2022?